sergenes/runandread-audiobook/README.md

 runandread-audiobook/
 ├── epub_to_json.py      # Extracts text from EPUB into JSON
-├── make_abook.py        # Converts text into audio files with Zonos TTS ├── play_audio.py        # Play audio clips sequentially while displaying text ├── merge_audio_clips.py # Merges audio files into one and generates a timestamped JSON file ├── word_tokens_tools.py # Utility to normalize the text before pass it to the TTS
+├── make_abook.py        # Converts text into audio files with Zonos TTS ├── make_abook_mlx.py    # Converts text into audio files using the Kokoro-82M TTS model with mlx-audio (optimized for Apple M-series processors).
+├── play_audio.py        # Play audio clips sequentially while displaying text ├── merge_audio_clips.py # Merges audio files into one and generates a timestamped JSON file ├── word_tokens_tools.py # Utility to normalize the text before pass it to the TTS